WUSTL-Biol4220/home/getting_started.md

 ## Connect to the WUSTL cluster

-Research Infrastructure Services, or [RIS](ris.wustl.edu), provides WUSTL with high performance computing (HPC) services.
-We'll be using the WUSTL HPC for XXX.
+Many bioinformatics analyses are designed to be run using teams of computational servers, called clusters.
+Research Infrastructure Services, or [RIS](ris.wustl.edu), provides WUSTL with access to clusters and other high performance computing (HPC) services.
+We'll use the RIS HPC to learn more about processing bioinformatics tasks with clusters as part of our lecture and lab exercises.

+To use RIS HPC, you will need to
+1. Create a RIS HPC account
+2. SSH to RIS HPC
+3. Submit and process jobs

+Details for how run analyses with RIS HPC are covered in [Lab X]().

 ---